rust-lang/rust/active/0000-remove-format-intl.md

 # Drawbacks

-The internationalization methods of select/plural are genuinely used for applications that do not involve internationalization.
+The localization methods of select/plural are genuinely used for applications that do not involve localization.
 For example, the compiler and rustdoc often use plural to easily create plural messages.
 Removing this functionality from format strings would impose a burden of likely dynamically allocating a string at runtime or defining two separate format strings.